rbnh/todoist-alfred-workflow/README.md

 # Features

-- basic features for adding a todo to the Todoist inbox
+- Basic features for adding a todo to the Todoist inbox
-- source files
+- Source files
-- support for the OS X notification center
+- Support for the OS X notification center

 # Installation